 The brain is the most fascinating organ of the human body.
 Research on the brain and its diseases is one of our founder’s stated intentions and is more relevant today than ever before.
 27 per cent of all EU citizens are affected by some form of brain disorder.
 Alzheimer’s disease in particular will be a major challenge for society in the future.
 In the area of neuroscience, the Hertie Foundation promotes research and dialogue on the subject of the brain and combatting brain disease.
-The Hertie Foundation is the biggest private funding body supporting brain research in Germany, and the third largest in Europe.
+The Hertie Foundation is the one of the largest private funding body supporting brain research in Germany and Europe.

 Strengthening democracy and securing social cohesion in Europe is an aim enshrined in the foundation’s constitution.
 Democracy forms the basis for peace, freedom and security, and is a pillar of our society.
 However, there is a loss of confidence in democracy among Europe’s citizens nowadays.
 Criticism of capitalism, EU scepticism, integration problems and the strengthening of the political fringes are warning signs.
 People’s confidence in the ability of the established political powers to solve problems is dwindling.
 We want to convince people – the younger generation in particular – that a commitment to democracy is worthwhile.